Experience the Story of Christmas in the Holy Land

 Finishing our Christmas in Israel list is the big kahuna herself, Jerusalem of gold.
 God’s kingdom here on earth and one of the most talked-about and visited cities in the world.
 Christmas in Jerusalem takes place almost exclusively within the ancient Ottoman walls of the Old City.
 For the entire month of December, both the Christian Quarter and the Armenian Quarter are lit up and decorated with literally hundreds of lights and several different trees all of equal grandeur and opulence.
 Also don’t forget to head down to the Via Dolorosa to catch a glimpse of the Christian pilgrims who come every year to rewalk the steps of Jesus’ passion.

-Also be sure to check out the Christmas Market December 2-4, complete with crafts made by local East Jerusalem artisans all culminating with the YMCA Christmas Eve Orchestra performance on the 24th.
-The orchestra is giving its first live performance after two years away!
+Also be sure to check out the Christmas Market, complete with crafts made by local East Jerusalem artisans.
 Christmas services are held the entire month of December at the Church of the Nativity, so be sure to head down that way to experience the more faith-based side of Christmas in Jerusalem.

 Experiencing Faith First Hand